-LONDON— Pro-independence parties have won a series of elections across Europe in recent days, many of them campaigning on anti-austerity platforms.
-Despite calls by the European Union for closer integration to overcome the euro crisis, the popular movement appears to be in the opposite direction.
+Pro-independence parties have won a series of elections across Europe in recent days, many of them campaigning on anti-austerity platforms.
+Despite EU calls for closer integration to overcome the euro crisis, the popular movement appears to be in the opposite direction.

-Scotland already has its own parliament in Edinburgh and some autonomy from London; now the ruling Scottish National Party (SNP) wants to break away entirely from the United Kingdom.
+Scotland already has its own parliament in Edinburgh.
+The ruling Scottish National Party wants to break away entirely from the United Kingdom.

-Salmond says an independent Scotland would rely on energy economy - becoming the "Saudi Arabia of renewable energy."
+Salmond said an independent Scotland would rely on an energy economy, becoming the "Saudi Arabia of renewable energy."

-But David Maddox, London correspondent for the Scotsman newspaper, says that is debatable.
+But David Maddox, London correspondent for the Scotsman newspaper, said that's debatable.

 "The problem with North Sea oil and gas is that the amount of tax collected is extremely volatile.
-So you can't really judge your future revenues on it.
-And also it's probably only got 30 years left," he said.
+So you can’t really judge your future revenues on it.
+And also it’s probably only got 30 years left,” said Maddox.

 The referendum will be held on the 700th anniversary of the Battle of Bannockburn, when Scottish forces routed the English army.
 But polls show just 30 percent of Scots support independence.